keras-team/governance/rfcs/20190928-dataframe-iterator-redesign.md

 ## Objective

-Change the design of `DataFrameIterator` class to be more intuitive and flexible such that the `flow_from_dataframe` if `ImageDataGenerator` method handles:
+Change the design of the `DataFrameIterator` class to be more intuitive and flexible such that the `flow_from_dataframe` method of the `ImageDataGenerator` class handles:

 - regression,
 - binary classification,